Should You Buy AMD Stock Before August 5?

 *Stock Advisor returns as of July 29, 2025

-Parkev Tatevosian, CFA has no position in any of the stocks mentioned.
+Jose Najarro has positions in Advanced Micro Devices.
 The Motley Fool has positions in and recommends Advanced Micro Devices.
 The Motley Fool has a disclosure policy.
-Parkev Tatevosian is an affiliate of The Motley Fool and may be compensated for promoting its services.
-If you choose to subscribe through his link, he will earn some extra money that supports his channel.
-His opinions remain his own and are unaffected by The Motley Fool.
+Jose Najarro is an affiliate of The Motley Fool and may be compensated for promoting its services.
+If you choose to subscribe through their link they will earn some extra money that supports their channel.
+Their opinions remain their own and are unaffected by The Motley Fool.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.